apache/nuttx/configs/sama5d4-ek/README.txt

        large if no network is attached (A production design would bring up the network asynchronously to avoid these start up delays).

+       See the "kludge" for EMAC that is documented in the To-Do list at the end of this README file.

    12. The SAMA5D4-EK includes for an AT25 serial DataFlash.
 That support is NOT enabled in this configuration.
 Support for that serial FLASH can be enabled by modifying the NuttX configuration as described above in